input-output-hk/partner-chains-smart-contracts/docs/SIPs/05-ModularCommitteeCertificateVerification.md

 is hardcoded inside each of those systems i.e., each of those systems have hardcoded logic to verify that enough of the current committee onchain has signed a message.
-More precisely, each of these systems are:
+To this end, each of these systems are:

 - parameterized by the currency symbol of an [NFT `CommitteeHashPolicy`](https://github.com/mlabs-haskell/trustless-sidechain/blob/master/docs/Specification.md#61-update-committee-hash)